applescan/Airscammer-public/README.md

 By doing this project I learned how to expand my basic knowledge of HTML & CSS into a fully working web application.
 I expanded my knowledge of SDLC, server-side and client-side web applications and learned how to use Bootstrap, MYSQL, Node.JS, Passport, user authentication and JavaScript.
 I am very happy to be able to learn about creating a web application with a database and deploying it online, it is the next step in my learning journey to fully expand that knowledge and build more applications with back-end.

 I am aware that there is much more to learn, and I am very motivated to learn more about APIs, React, and other frameworks in the future.
-With the agile methodology I learned from this course, I improved my project and time management skills.
-I was able to do more than the required which is fully deploying the web application to a cloud server.
-The learning environment was good and collaborative with people helping each other.

 If I am to do this project or a similar project again, I will try to do the web app with a mobile-first approach and try to flesh out all the requirements more in-depth before starting to add more dependencies to my project.